Grant County Sheriff's Department report

 ACCIDENTS

-7/8 — Sargent Brandon Markesbery responded to a noninjury accident on Fashion Ridge Road at 4:07 PM involving a 2012 Ford driven by Ellie Anderson, 18, of Owenton and a 2010 Dodge driven by Arnold Sargent, 82, of Williamstown.

-7/4 — Deputy Shy Thompson responded to a single vehicle, noninjury accident on Cordova Road at 10:44 PM involving a 1998 Lincoln driven by Charles Perleberg, 23, of Williasmtown.
-Perleberg was arrested on suspicion of drunk driving.

-7/2 — Deputy Jacob Perkins responded to a noninjury accident on Taft Highway at 7:11 PM involving a 2017 Chevrolet driven by Valeria Beagle, 47, of Williamstown and a 2006 Ford driven by Bobby Messer, 67, of Owenton.
+7/14 — Deputy Michael Wells responded to a noninjury accident on Gardnersville Road at 1:12 PM involving a 2015 Nissan driven by Raymond Preston, 36, of Crittenden and a 2011 Honda driven by Makko Sasaki, 54, of Demossville.

-7/9 — Deputy Jacob Perkins arrested Raymond Fugate, 38, of Dry Ridge on Kentucky 491 at 3:22 PM on offense or charge of Failure to Appear.
+7/14 — Deputy Chaz Jordan arrested Nicholas Farthing, 26, of Crittenden on Barnes Road at 12:19 PM on offense or charge of Failure to Appear.
 Fugate was lodged at the Grant County Detention Center.

+7/11 — Deputy Bobby Webb arrested Christi Perosky, 43, of Dry Ridge at the Judicial Center at 9:18 AM on offense or charge of Contempt of Court.
+Perosky was lodged in the Grant County Detention Center.

+7/11 — Sargent Mike Wright arrested Cora Warner, 36, of Williamstown on Humes Ridge Road at 11:47 AM on offense or charge of Contempt of Court.
+Warner was held in the Grant County Detention Center.

+7/10 — Deputy Adam Prince arrested Johnny Harmeling, 27, of Williamstown at 9:50 PM on Barnes Road on Offense or charge of Complaint Warrant.
+Prince was lodged in the Grant County Detention Center.

+7/10 — Deputy Jacob Perkins arrested Natalie Hall, 36, of Crittenden at 7:46 PM on I-75 on offense or charge of Non-Payment.
+Hall was lodged in the Grant County Detention Center.

-7/7 — Deputy Jacob Perkins arrested Justin Loomis, 30, of Crittenden on Dixie Highway at 8:02 PM on offense or charge of Failure to Appear.
-Loomis was lodged at the Grant County Detention Center.
+7/8 — Deputy Jacob Perkins arrested Raymond Fugate, 37, of Crittenden on KY 491 at 3:22 PM on offense or charge of Failure to Appear.
+Fugate was lodged in the Grant County Detention Center.

 (0) comments